turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 end
 ```

-In this example we're using both the `times` method and what's called a *block*.
-We'll discuss blocks in the next section.
-But go ahead and run this example in IRB to see what happens.
+In this example, we're using both the `times` method and what's called a *block*.
+We'll discuss blocks in the next section, but go ahead and run this example in IRB to see what happens.

 ## 6. Blocks